Genuinely Multipartite Entanglement vias Shallow Quantum Circuits: Discussion

-\emph{Conclusions.}--Result 3 provides an efficient way for verifying special multipartite entanglements.
+Theorems 1 and 2 provide efficient ways for generating all multipartite entangled states with two layers of biseparable completely positive trace-preserving channels.
+A general problem is to explore the different channels in each layer, or different depths of shallow circuits with fixed gate sizes by using special gates \cite{Bra,Watt}.
+Result 3 provides an efficient way for verifying special multipartite entanglements.
 This intrigues a natural problem to explore new way for general multipartite entanglements.
 While the entanglement is the weakest nonlocality of quantum states, one may explore new hierarchies in terms of the so-called multipartite steering \cite{HR,JSU} or Bell nonlocality \cite{Bell,GHZ}.
 This is of special importance for recovering novel multipartite nonlocality beyond bipartite scenarios.
 Additionally, the present model shows the first example which shows converse multipartite nonlocality to recent quantum network model \cite{NWR,Kraft,Luo2021}.
 This intrigues a basic problem to explore the intrinsic nonlocality or the most reasonable model for multipartite systems.

-In conclusion, we have investigated genuinely-generation multipartite entanglement with the help of biseparable quantum channel.
-We proposed a bipartite-generation model to characterize all the multipartite state generated by using proper biseparable state.
-This has implied a no-go result for the strongest multipartite entanglement in the present model.
-We further defined a biseparable model with local-connection.
-The one-side local joint operation has provided a general standard for characterizing the connecting ability of multipartite entanglement.
+We investigated general genuinely-generation multipartite entanglement with the help of shallow circuits.
+We proposed a two-layer shallow circuit model to characterize all the multipartite states in terms of biseparable completely positive trace-preserving channels.
+We further defined a multiple-layer circuit model with one-side local-connection.
+The one-side local joint operation has provided a general standard for characterizing the connecting ability of general multipartite entanglement.
 We obtained a simple hierarchy of multipartite entanglement in terms of the connection ability.
 The new entanglement witness is used to verify the entanglement robustness.
 These results should be interesting in multipartite entanglement theory, quantum communication, and quantum computation.